 What is academic misconduct?

-- Plagiarism; namely submitting work as the candidate's own of which the candidate is not the author.
-This includes failure to acknowledge clearly and explicitly the ideas, words or work of another person whether these are published or unpublished - See Plagiarism.
+- Plagiarism – presenting for assessment someone else’s work or ideas as the student’s own.
+This includes failure to acknowledge clearly and explicitly the ideas, words, or work of another person whether these are published or unpublished.

-- Submitting work that the student has previously submitted for formal assessment at Loughborough or any other University, unless specific provision is made in the assessment brief.
+- Self-plagiarism – submitting for assessment the same work that the student has previously submitted at Loughborough, or which has contributed to an award at any other institution, unless specific provision for this is made in the assessment brief.

 Academic misconduct procedure